jewel/clearskies/protocol/core.md

 manifest.

-Retrieving files
+Retrieving Files
 ----------------

-Files should be asked for in a random order so that if many peers are involved with the share the files spread as quickly as possible.
+Files should be asked for in a random order so that if many peers are involved with the share, the files spread as quickly as possible.

 In this section, "client" and "server" are used to denote the peer receiving and peer sending the file, respectively.